Sunbird-Ed/sb-svg2pdf/README.md

 ## Package Publishing

-GitHub Actions automatically build and publish NPM packages whenever a new tag is pushed to the repository.
+Workflow automatically builds and publishes NPM packages whenever a new tag is pushed to the repository.

 ### Publish Workflow

 The workflow is triggered on:
-- push to any tag
+- push of any tag

 Key features of the workflow:
 1. Automatically builds the project